bodhicougar/viktoria-castellano-broken/src/pages/productions.md

 If we could avoid gravity, we would.
 So we try to avoid pain, which is impossible when it comes to life.

-Pain is the inverse vector on gravity, conjunction, the spin of life.
+Pain is the inverse vector of gravity, conjunction, the spin of life.

 Solving the everything into the nothing, binding the nothing into the everything in every direction and the other way around.
 A round melting to origin.